NaomiProject/naomi-website/README.md

 **Update**: We've identified the issue. {{< track "2016-11-22T14:34:00.000Z" >}}
 ```

-# Development
+## Development

-Netlify StatusKit uses NPM to manage dependencies.
+Naomi Netlify StatusKit uses NPM to manage dependencies.
 It also bundles a version of Hugo to work out of the box.

 1. Use `npm install` to download dependencies.
 2. Use `npm start` to start the development server.